Ha just made it back to the broadcast complex here in the nick of time.

 I strongly support being a better neighbor, but I do not support this narrow policy tool that the Bush administration has fixated on.

-Uh and then this.
+And then this.

 This is the whole problem with Reed's leadership.

-I wonder if he's up to the job when he resorts to that kind of statement, which only furthers the level of rancor and insults and animosity.
+I wonder if he's up to the job when he resorts to that kind of statement, which only furthers the level of rancor and insults and animosity, Specter said from the Senate floor.

 Some Capitol Hill insiders think that Reed himself may find his leadership challenged in the Senate over this Peruvian deal by more ambitious Democrats in 2009, including Barack Obama, who, though he was away for the vote, publicly stated that he was with the bipartisan majority.

-If Bush cannot escape his Bush derangement syndrome to start accomplishing bipartisan objectives to do good things, such as extend free trade, he shouldn't be surprised if he's out on his ear.
+If Bush cannot escape his Bush derangement syndrome to start accomplishing bipartisan objectives to do good things such as extend free trade, he shouldn't be surprised if he's out on his ear.

-The only thing about this, well, one curious thing about this is if Obama if Obama's telling insiders that he's thinking about running for the Senate majority leadership in two thousand nine.
+The only thing about this, well, one curious thing about this is if Obama, if Obama's telling insiders that he's thinking about running for the Senate majority leadership in 2009, it must mean that he expects to lose the presidential primary race to Mrs. Clinton, doesn't it?

 This is Sam.